What could be more cheerful than a cake frosted with every color of the rainbow?!

 Hope you enjoyed the tutorial!

-In the video, I forgot to glue my cake to the turntable with frosting.
+In the video, I forgot to glue my cake/cake board to the turntable with frosting.
 Ack!
 It’s much easier to apply pressure to your cake as you smooth the sides with your bench scraper when the cake is not trying to escape ;0) But in the end, our little cake turned out just fine, whew!

 - In this cake video, I am frosting a 6 inch, 4 layer double barrel cake.
 (Double barrel cakes are taller than average, so there is a cake cardboard with supports beneath about halfway up).
 I’m using Fluffy Vanilla Buttercream frosting which is a crusting recipe, but any medium consistency frosting is fine!
 Our Classic Vanilla Buttercream is a great choice also (although not quite as white due to the amount of butter.)